W Grade – Withdrawal From a Course

 Withdrawals from the College

 Students may drop all classes online through the Add or Drop Classes link in Banner Web up until the first day of classes for the chosen semester.
-Beginning on the first day of classes, all students wishing to withdraw from the College must submit the online Request for Withdrawal Form to the Registration & Records Office (A-201) via Banner Web (above).
+Beginning on the first day of classes, all students wishing to withdraw from the College must submit the online Request for Withdrawal Form to the Enrollment Center (A-105) via Banner Web (above).
 Withdrawals from the College are permitted through the 13th week of the semester for Fall and Spring semesters or before 85% completion of modular classes, Summer classes, or classes offered during the winter intersession.
 View a comprehensive list of withdrawal deadlines on the Student Calendar.

 If you withdraw from Spring or Fall, you will be withdrawn from all future registered coursework.
 If you withdraw from an optional term such as Winter or Summer, you can elect to be withdrawn from future registered coursework.
 If you choose to return to NCCC, you must complete the readmission process.

 - Passing some of your courses may be a better alternative than total withdrawal.
 Before you file the withdrawal form, it is advisable to speak with a counselor in the Student Success Center (D-102) to explore your options and receive important information.
 NCCC cares about your success.

 - Questions?
 Please feel free to call 716-614-6290 to arrange for an exit counseling appointment.